wagtail/wagtail/docs/topics/streamfield.md

 my_page.save()
 ```

-If a block extending a StructBlock is to be used inside of the StreamField's value, the value of this block needs to be set using the block's `.to_python` method.
+If a block extending a StructBlock is to be used inside of the StreamField's value, the value of this block can be provided as a python dict (similar in what is accepted by the block's `.to_python` method).

 ```python